What is Desktop Analytics?

 Desktop Analytics doesn't support Windows 11.
 For information about Windows 11 hardware readiness, Microsoft recommends that you enable tenant attach and Endpoint analytics.

 Install the latest updates.
 For more information, see Update devices.

-Desktop Analytics doesn't support upgrades to or from Windows 10 long-term servicing channel (LTSC).
+In Configuration Manager version 2006 and earlier, Desktop Analytics doesn't support upgrades to or from Windows 10 LTSC.
 For more information, see Windows as a service overview.